dcunited001/dcunited001.github.io/_posts/2016-05-12-facets-of-greatness-intro.md

 practice, since you have to find a way to say everything in 140 characters.
-If you're building a product, you really need to figure out how to succinctly summarize your product's value, while distiguishing it, in the span of a tweet.
+If you're building a product, you really need to figure out how to succinctly summarize your product's value, while distinguishing it, in the span of a tweet.
 If you can't do that, you haven't spent enough time thinking about how to convey your product or its value proposition to your customers.